Jmasias04/Geant4-Simulation-of-Desktop-Muon-Detector/AttenuationSim/_README.txt

-Simulates photon production for the specified particle in the defined range of energies.
-Outputs a txt.
+Simulation of number of events in detector for the atmospheric muon distribution.
+Can activate several barries.
-/run/beamOn N, to generate N particles.
+/run/beamOn N to run N events.